 As parents, we all want our children to have the very best start in life, and that doesn’t just mean the latest pram, daycare service or toys on the market.

-This gives you plenty of time to create a substantial fund that can help them get their foot on the property ladder, create their own business, buy a car or even take a gap year.
+This gives you plenty of time to create a substantial fund that can help them get their foot on the property ladder or to start their own business.

 This tax-efficient savings option is one of the simplest ways to achieve financial peace of mind.

-However, it’s important to look at a life insurance policy as something positive rather than something morbid.
+However, it’s important to look at a life insurance policy and critical illness cover as something positive rather than something morbid.

-You’ll find plenty of life insurance providers online, so don’t forget to compare prices and coverage!
+You’ll find plenty of life insurance and critical illness cover providers online, so don’t forget to compare prices and coverage.

 Income protection is another form of insurance that pays out a monthly income to cover a level of your expenses if you become unable to work as the result of an accident or sickness.
 A financial advisor will be able to help you understand if this level of protection is right for you.

 I have taken out income protection, and it gives me peace of mind that should I not be able to work for a period of time, part of my income will be protected.

 4. Create a will and include a legal guardian

 Knowing your child is also going to be looked after by a caring, loving guardian should you no longer be around is essential for their wellbeing and your peace of mind.
 It also makes the process much more straightforward.